-- the Board of Directors approved the financing mechanism for the 2020 Annual Incentive Plan on 17 March 2020, in line with the Remuneration and Incentive Policies of Intesa Sanpaolo, on the proposal of the Remuneration Committee (which examined its characteristics and parameters during the meetings held in the period between October 2019 and March 2020); - the official quoted price of an Intesa Sanpaolo ordinary share on the dates of the meetings of the Remuneration Committee fluctuated from a minimum of 1.7652 euro (quoted price on 10 March 2020) to a maximum of 2.6094 euro (on 19 February 2020); - Intesa Sanpaolo's 2020 Remuneration and Incentive Policies are subject to approval by the Shareholders' Meeting of 27 April 2020, based on the proposal of the Board of Directors.
+- the Board of Directors approved such Plan on 15 March 2022, within the Remuneration and Incentive Policies of Intesa Sanpaolo, on the proposal of the Remuneration Committee (which examined its characteristics and parameters during the meetings held in the period between December 2021 and February 2022); - the official quoted price of an Intesa Sanpaolo ordinary share on the dates of the meetings of the Remuneration Committee fluctuated from a minimum of 2.1448 euro (quoted price on 2 December 2021) to a maximum of 2.8928 euro (on 10 February 2022). - Intesa Sanpaolo's 2022 Remuneration and Incentive Policies are subject to the approval by the Shareholders' Meeting of 29 April 2022, based on a proposal of the Board of Directors.

-The potential recipients of the Plans include the CEO, as General Manager of Intesa Sanpaolo.
-All the resolutions of the Board of Directors regarding the Plans and their implementation are adopted in compliance with legislative, regulatory and company provisions on conflicts of interest.
+The potential recipients of the Plan include the CEO, as General Manager of Intesa Sanpaolo.
+All the resolutions of the Board of Directors regarding the Plan and its implementation are adopted in compliance with legislative, regulatory and company provisions on conflicts of interest.

-With regard to both Plans, the proposed resolution submitted to the aforementioned Shareholders' Meeting includes the assignment to the Board of Directors of a specific mandate, with the right to subdelegate, to carry out all required and suitable actions in order to execute said resolutions.
-To this end, the Board of Directors shall avail itself of the assistance of the Group Treasury and Finance Head Office Department and/or Banca IMI, which shall also be assigned the task of carrying out any sales of shares which may exceed the effective needs.
+With regard to the Plan, the proposed resolution submitted to the aforementioned Shareholders' Meeting includes the assignment to the Board of Directors of a specific mandate, with the right to sub-delegate, to carry out all required and suitable actions in order to execute said resolutions.
+To this end, the Board of Directors shall avail itself of the assistance of the Group Treasury and Finance Head Office Department, which shall also be assigned the task of carrying out any sales of shares which may exceed the effective needs.

-The Chief Operating Officer's Department is responsible for managing the Plan, supporting the Chief Executive Officer and the Board of Directors in drawing up the required measures to implement the Plan.
+The Chief Operating Officer's Structure is responsible for managing the Plan, supporting the Chief Executive Officer and the Board of Directors in drawing up the required measures to implement the Plan.
 To this end, it is supported by other corporate functions for the activities under their respective remits.